openlegend/core-rules/core/SRD.md

 The target is mentally compelled to like and trust you more, depending on the power level of the bane when invoked.

--   **Power Level 3** - You can Minor Charm creatures of animal level intelligence or lower
+-   **Power Level 3** - You can Minor Charm creatures of animal level intelligence or lower.

 -   **Power Level 4** - You can Minor Charm, creatures of humanoid intelligence.
 You can Major Charm creatures of animal level intelligence or lower.